ircam-ismm/sc-components/README.md

 ## Goal & Philosophy

 This is a (very) opinionated library, which focuses on implementing interfaces that just work in working / performance situations.
-Hence, it's pretty agressive considering certain default browser's behaviours (which some might consider bad design).
+Hence, it's pretty agressive considering certain default browser's behaviours (which some may consider bad design).

 To make it short: it doesn't care of _not_ evergreen browsers, doesn't care of semantics, doesn't care of breaking regular users expectations, etc. It just aims to be practical, intuitive and robust for devs and practitioners.